-- 5.13.1 Where necessary, searching, screening and confiscation will be used to safeguard a child(ren) at Inspire Education Trust. - 5.13.2 The Trust adheres to 'Searching, Screening and Confiscation: Advice for Schools (January 2018). - 5.13.3 Please see searching, screening and confiscation policy for further information
+- 5.16.1 Where necessary, searching, screening and confiscation will be used to safeguard a child/ children in the Inspire Education Trust. - 5.16.2 The Inspire Education Trust adheres to 'Searching, Screening and Confiscation: Advice for Schools (January 2018). - 5.16.3 Information can be found in the searching, screening and confiscation policy.